Skip to main content

 You can take digital skills courses that will help you use devices, including how to:

-• create and edit digital documents
+• create and edit documents and use spreadsheets

-• stay safe and responsible online
+• stay safe online

-Entry requirements for Essential Skills courses
+Entry requirements for digital courses

 Find an Essential Skills course